kevinveeder/nfl-fantasy-predictor-pt2/README.md

 ## What's New in Version 2.0

-This is somewhat of an **upgrade** from the original simple linear regression model.
+This is an **upgrade** from the simple linear regression model.
 Now featuring:

 - **XGBoost ML Model** with automated hyperparameter optimization
 - **20+ New Features** including efficiency metrics and usage patterns